Pixinn/libCompareFolders/README.md

 In order to build *compare_folder* the submodules have to have been previoulsy built and **installed**.

+To update the sublodules:

+> git submodule init
+>
+> git submodule update --recursive

 ### Boost

 *CompareFolders* also relies on **Boost**.
 Version 1_6_5 is the minimum recommended version.

+IMPORTANT:
+* Build Boost using the option  *--build-type=complete*
-You may set the environment variable **BOOST_DIR** to your local install of boost in order to help cmake find it.
+* You may set the environment variable **BOOST_DIR** to your local install of boost in order to help cmake find it.

 ### Cmake